 Quinsy Gario’s work ‘Preparing for a hurricane’, is rooted in Gario’s own experiences of nature’s violence and presents the steps one needs to take to prepare for a hurricane through four vignettes.
 But as the performance progresses the violence that is centered changes.
 Through objects from St. Maarten and the Netherlands a story is told on how to prepare for the current environmental and political changes that we shall have to endure.

-The practice Mirka Hodasova practice revolves around family collections connected with childhood memories.
+Mirka Hodasova’s practice revolves around family collections connected with childhood memories.